OSGeo/PROJ/docs/source/install.rst

     .. versionadded:: 9.5

-    Embed ``PROJ_DATA_PATH`` data files location as an alternative paths for external libraries.
-Disable to avoid setting this non-relocatable hardcoded paths.
+    Embed ``PROJ_DATA`` hard-coded alternative path for data files location.
+Disable to avoid setting this non-relocatable hard-coded path.
 Default ON.

 Building on Windows with vcpkg and Visual Studio 2017 or 2019